Viable bounce from non-minimal inflation: Constructing the model

-We compare the analytical results with the numerical results in Fig. \ref{fig:phi_Hubble_Higgs_inf} and it matches with great accuracy.

-Please note that, the above approximation remains true only at and around the pivot scale and one can extend the approximation till the end of inflation i.e., $\epsilon_1 = 1$ with $\phi_e \simeq 5.5 \times 10^{-3}$.
+Please note that the above approximation remains true only at and around the pivot scale and one can extend the approximation till the end of inflation i.e., $\epsilon^I_1 = 1$ with $\phi_e \simeq 5.5 \times 10^{-3}$.
 After the end of inflation, the slow-roll approximations are violated.
-At this stage, the field starts oscillating around the minimum of the potential and the time average value of the Hubble parameter decays as $a^{-3},$ which is shown in Fig. \ref{fig:phi_Hubble_Higgs_preheat}.
+At this stage, the field starts oscillating around the minimum of the potential, and the time average value of the Hubble parameter decays as $a^{-3/2}.$ The evolution of the scalar field and the Hubble parameter during and after the end of inflation are shown in Figs. \ref{fig:phi_Hubble_Higgs_inf} and \ref{fig:phi_Hubble_Higgs_preheat}.